waffleio/waffle.io-takeout/INSTALL.md

 ### Airgap Installation

-For installations without external internet access or are behind a proxy, you can install Waffle Takeout using the following steps.
+For installations who don't have easy access to the internet, you can install Waffle Takeout using the following steps.
+These installations are "airgapped" meaning that they "do not have inbound or outbound internet traffic at all".
+Waffle Takeout supports this using Replicated's airgap feature.

 > __Note__: You will need to provision a host machine as noted above, but with at least 64G of space for this install as opposed to the 32G mentioned.